probablyjassin/seventv.py/README.md

 - owner_username
 - host_url

-_Sidenote: To access the emote using the url, the file extension must be appended to the host_url.
+_Sidenote: Keep in mind that to get the emote using the url, the file extension must be appended to the host_url.
 Emotes are stored on 7tv in different sizes, usually ranging from 1x.webp to 4x.webp.
 Not every emote might have every size though, so look it up or go with x2 or x3 which the majority of emotes have._

 ### Currently available search filters (optional):